-A new gene type normally needs a corresponding chromosome implementation.
-The most important part of a chromosome is the factory method newInstance, which lets the evolution Engine create a new Chromosome instance from a sequence of Genes.
-This method is used by the Alterers when creating new, combined Chromosomes.
-It is allowed, that the newly created chromosome has a different length than the original one.
+A new Gene type usually comes with a corresponding Chromosome implementation.
+One of the important parts of a Chromosome is the factory method newInstance(ISeq), which lets the evolution Engine create a new Chromosome instance from a sequence of Genes.
+This method is used by the Alterer when creating new, combined Chromosome.
+It is allowed, that the newly created Chromosome has a different length than the original one.
 The other methods should be self-explanatory.
-The chromosome has the same serialization mechanism as the gene.
-For the minimal case it can extends the Serializable interface.1
+The Chromosome implementations uses the same serialization mechanism as the Gene.
+In the minimal case it can extends the Serializable interface.